 In the first simulation the users join the multicast group according to a Poisson process and their on-times are exponentially distributed.
-The Poisson assumption for the joining process is fairly realistic as mentioned in [17].
+The Poisson assumption for the joining process is fairly realistic as mentioned in [16].
 The validity of the exponential assumption for the on-times has been observed for short sessions.
-The obtained results are reported in Figures 2(a).
+The obtained results are reported in Figures 1(a).
 Both for small and heavy loads the estimated value appears to be very close to the true value; in particular, the relative error defined as $\frac{|N_T(nS) - \hat{N}n|}{N_T(nS)}$, is less than 13.1% (resp. less than 4.7) most of the time when $\rho T = 34.1$ (resp. $\rho T = 200$) (see Table I for details).

 In the second simulation the on-times are still exponentially distributed but now the inter-arrivals are Pareto distributed with shape parameter α equal to 1.1, leading to an infinite variance of the inter-arrival times.
-The results are displayed in Fig. 2(b).
+The results are displayed in Fig. 1(b).
 We first observe that both the estimator and the real values are far away from the "limiting trajectory" when the load is small.
 This is due to the infinite variance of the inter-arrival times which prevents the stationary regime to be reached rapidly.
 Nevertheless, the accuracy of the estimator is still remarkable both at small and heavy loads, as can be seen in Table I.

 In the third simulation the arrival process is Poisson and the on-times are Pareto distributed with shape parameter α equal to 1.1.
 Both the estimator and the real values are far away from the limiting trajectory for both loads.
 When the load is small, the accuracy of the estimator is not as good as in the previous simulations but it is still fair.
 We suspect that this lack of accuracy is more a consequence of the small measured load (18.1) than of the Pareto on-time assumption.
 The accuracy of the estimator dramatically increases as the load increases.
-See Fig. 2(c) and Table I for details.
+See Fig. 1(c) and Table I for details.

 In the fourth and last simulation all assumptions are simultaneously violated: both the inter-arrival times and the on-times are Pareto distributed with shape parameter α equal to 1.1.
 The overall performance of the estimator is better than in the third simulation.
-See Fig. 2(d) and Table I for details.
+See Fig. 1(d) and Table I for details.
 Table II contains the mean and variance of the error e_n .
-The expected mean is 0 and the (conjectured) expected variance is TP (see Section
+The expected mean is 0 and the (conjectured) expected variance is TP.
+"Mean" denotes the measured average and "Var" denotes the measured variance.
+Looking at Table II, we can easily observe that